SecureSECO/diamond-governance/README.md

 Compiles all the smart contracts and generates the typescript types.

 ## npm run deploy
-Deploys the plugin to the network setup in hardhat.
+Deploys the plugin to the mumbai network.
+Currently this also creates a DAO with the Diamond Governance plugin.
+If the user would like to deploy to a different network they can use the command `npx hardhat run deployments/deploy.ts --network x` instead, where x is the name of the network, such as polygon, mainnet, sepolia etc.

 ## npm test
 Runs the unit tests.